frederic-perez/AmE-dictionary/data/dictionary.md

 __disincentive<sup>1</sup>__ _n_ /ˌdɪsɪnˈsɛntɪv/ Something that acts as a deterrent.
 __disincentive<sup>2</sup>__ _adj_ Acting as a deterrent: _a disincentive effect on productivity._
 __disinfectant__ _n_ :pencil2: An agent, such as heat, radiation, or a chemical, that destroys, neutralizes, or inhibits the growth of disease-carrying microorganisms: _household disinfectant_.
-__disinformation__ _n_ __1__ False information, as about a country’s military strength or plans, disseminated by a government or intelligence agency in a hostile act of tactical political subversion. __2__ Deliberately misleading or biased information; manipulated narrative or facts; propaganda.
+__disinformation__ _n_ :two: __1__ False information, as about a country’s military strength or plans, disseminated by a government or intelligence agency in a hostile act of tactical political subversion. __2__ Deliberately misleading or biased information; manipulated narrative or facts; propaganda.
 __disingenuous__ _adj_ :five: Not really honest or sincere, and only pretending to be.
 __disingenuousness__
 __disinherited__ _adj_ Deprived of your rightful heritage.